cs205-group11/amazon-recommendation-system/index.md

 ## Improvements Suggested

-In retrospect, some improvents that could be done include:
+In retrospect, some improvements that could be done include:
 * Implement our application on GPU instances to facilitate larger parallelism
 * Implement distributed neural network
 * Implement online recommendation system using streaming data